investian/investian.in/content/pages/index.md

     title: Introducing a systematic & practical framework to pick the right stocks
     features:
       - title: Applied Equity Research Course
+        subtitle: >-
-        subtitle: Explained with practical case-studies from listed companies in NSE
+          Explained with live practical case-studies from listed companies in NSE
         content: >
           Start learning to invest even if you are from a non-finance background, whether you are a student or self-employed